Alison McSorley- MBACP Fd (Counselling)

 I also hold a B.Soc.Sc in Economic and Social History as well as a PGCE for teaching in post compulsory education.

-I have undertaken a broad variety of training, recent training has included - Understanding and Working with Self Harm, Working with Transgender and Transhistoried clients, Domestic Abuse, Safeguarding, Children at Risk of Sexual Exploitation and Mindfulness.
+I have undertaken a broad variety of training, recent training has included - Understanding and Working with Self Harm, Working with Transgender and Transhistoried clients, Domestic Abuse, Safeguarding, Working with Trauma, Children at Risk of Sexual Exploitation and ASSiST suicide first aid.

 I am a member of the BACP and abide by its code of ethics